 Queen Maud’s blouse

-One early morning in February, our conservators opened a box containing a blouse that once belonged to Queen Maud.
-It probably hadn’t seen the light of day since it was donated to the museum in 1962.
+One early morning in February 2019, our conservators opened a box containing a blouse that once belonged to Queen Maud.
+It had only briefly been out since it was donated to the museum in 1961.

 Text by Reidun Solheim, Communications Adviser.